-This lecture and laboratory course will provide actual experience in the use of a variety of methods of research design and data analysis.
-Students design four research projects, in small groups, by selecting an appropriate sampling procedure, and devising a method of collecting and analyzing data.
-It will introduce the students to recent developments in research and ethics in research.
+This lecture and laboratory course will provide experience in the use of a variety of research designs and methods of data analysis.
+Students design research projects in small groups by selecting an appropriate sampling procedure and devising a method of collecting and analyzing data.
 Prerequisites: STA 100 or equivalent and PSY 305 or permission of instructor.